Tax residency in Dubai · Tax Residency Certificate

-Officially evidence that you are a tax resident in the United Arab Emirates.
-We explain the requirements (the 183-day rule, the 90-day test and the centre of vital interests), the documentation you need and how to apply for the TRC with the Federal Tax Authority.
+Officially evidence your change of tax residency to Dubai.
+We explain the requirements for changing tax residency to Dubai, the 183-day rule, the 90-day test, the documentation required and how to apply for the Tax Residency Certificate in Dubai with the Federal Tax Authority.

 5.0Verified Google reviews

-When are you a tax resident in the United Arab Emirates?
+When are you a tax resident in Dubai?

-Check step by step whether you meet the requirements to be a tax resident in the UAE, under Federal Decree-Law No. 47 of 2022 and Ministerial Decision No. 27 of 2023.
+Check step by step whether you meet the requirements for tax residency in Dubai.
+The criteria are regulated federally in the UAE under Federal Decree-Law No. 47 of 2022 and Ministerial Decision No. 27 of 2023.
 Answer Yes or No at each question of the tree.

 The 183-day rule.